GRealesM/IMDbasisApp/README.md

 **Note:** This is a beta version.
-Some important features and compatibility with some data formats and builds will be surely missing, but will be implemented in future versions
+Some important features and compatibility with some data formats and builds will be surely missing, but will be implemented in future versions.

+IMD Basis App can be accessed at: https://grealesm.shinyapps.io/IMDbasisApp/

 ##  Introduction